YuliyaSheichenka/SQL_Handbook/sql_reference_handbook.md

 ON a.id = o.account_id
 GROUP BY 1 -- variant: GROUP BY a.name
 ORDER BY 2 DESC;

+-- Note that in the example above the categories 'SUM(total_amt_usd)' > 200000 and 'SUM(total_amt_usd) > 100000' overlap
+-- because every sum that is greater than 200000 is also greater than 100000.
+-- The example above works because code is executed line after  line, -- so if after the first WHEN statement 'SUM(total_amt_usd)' > 200000' the value assigned to the customer_level is 'top', -- this value is not replaced by 'middle' when executing the second WHEN statement 'SUM(total_amt_usd) > 100000'.

+-- However, to avoid confusion, it is better to create non-overlapping categories as shown below:
+SELECT a.name, SUM(total_amt_usd) total_spent,
+        CASE WHEN SUM(total_amt_usd) > 200000 THEN 'top'
+        WHEN SUM(total_amt_usd) > 100000 AND SUM(total_amt_usd) <= 200000 THEN 'middle'
+        ELSE 'low' END AS customer_level
+FROM accounts a
+JOIN orders o
+ON a.id = o.account_id
+GROUP BY 1 -- variant: GROUP BY a.name
+ORDER BY 2 DESC;

 ````

 # Order of dates